-At Print Them All, we like to alternate between those two print methods with the objective of creating and propose the best fine prints.
-Each of our lithographs is numbered, signed by the artist and stamped by our printing house – IDEM, the oldest Parisian printing house, founded in 1852 where artists such as Pablo Picasso, Henri Matisse, Joan Miró and even Marc Chagall used to print their artworks.
+At Print Them All, we like to alternate between those two print methods with the objective of creating the best fine prints according to the artist’s desire.
+Each of our lithographs is numbered, signed by the artist and stamped by our publishing house.
+We produce all our lithographs at the oldest Parisian printing house, called IDEM, which has been founded in 1881 where artists such as Pablo Picasso, Henri Matisse, Joan Miró and even Marc Chagall used to print their artworks.

 Which kind of paper do we use to print our lithographs ?

 Paper quality is one of the most important element of the printing process.
 Artist’s choice of paper is very important in order to achieve the perfect final effect for the representation of his artwork.
 Respecting the wish of the artist and to satisfy you, we work exclusively with the best quality paper to make sure to have a perfect replica of the artwork, ensuring optimal results that will stand above time.
 For that, we used paper that is 100% cotton handmade, such as the BFK Rives or the Arches.